 During lessons, I’ll be empowering your child to follow their great ideas, helping give voice to their inspiration, teaching them tools + techniques on their instrument, and nurturing their God-given creativity.

-I offer lessons for children ages five and up on keyboard, guitar, and ukulele.
+I offer lessons for children ages five and up on piano/keyboard, guitar, banjo, and ukulele.
 For students with no experience on an instrument, I highly recommend beginning with keyboard.
-I do teach adults as well, and other instruments on a case by case basis.
+I do teach adults as well.
+Younger students and other instruments are on a case by case basis.

 GOALS + OBJECTIVES: